wesleycamargo/azure-docs.pt-br/articles/active-directory/active-directory-dotnet-how-to-use-access-control.md

 Você pode revisar e alterar essas configurações no Portal de Gerenciamento do ACS.
 Use as etapas a seguir para revisar as alterações no portal.

-1. Faça logon no [Portal de Gerenciamento do Windows Azure](http://manage.WindowsAzure.com).
+1. Faça logon no [Portal de Gerenciamento do Microsoft Azure](http://manage.WindowsAzure.com).

 2. Clique em **Active Directory**.